How to Freeze Peppers

 Step #10.
 Freeze

-Before you freeze, be sure to label and date the bags.
-This will ensure you are using up produce in a timely matter.
-Lay the bags flat on your freezer shelf or freeze them vertically in a freezer drawer.
-Whatever works best for the style of freezer you have.
+If you haven’t done so yet, label and date the bags before you freeze them.
+This will ensure you use up produce in a timely matter.
+Lay the bags flat on your freezer shelf or freeze them vertically in a freezer drawer—whatever works best for your freezer’s style.

 You can keep your frozen bags in plastic baskets in your freezer for easy organization.
 These baskets are my go-to tool for organizing my chest freezers.